-The personal data we hold about you is yourdata, so you have certain rights over the data under the GDPR.
-This section summarises your rights and how you can exercise them (generally free of charge).
+The personal data we hold about you is your data, and you have certain rights over the data under applicable data protection laws.
+This section summarises the rights you have where your personal data is protected under UK data protection legislation.

-Where we are processing your data based on your consentyou can withdraw that consentand we must immediately stop processing your data.
-Please note that up to that point, we’re acting lawfully with your consent, withdrawal of consent cannot be backdated.
+Where we are processing your data based on your consent you can withdraw that consent and we must immediately stop processing your data.

-In certain situations, you have the right to require us to erasepersonal data where there is no good reason for us continuing to process it.
-However, note that we may not always be able to comply with your request of erasure for specific legal reasons which will be notified to you, if applicable, at the time of your request.
+In certain situations, you have the right to require us to erase personal data where there is no good reason for us continuing to process it, or to request restriction of processing of your personaldata.

-Finally, you have the right to request thetransferof your personal data to you or a third party in a structured, commonly used, machine-readable format.
-Note that this right only applies to automated processing of information about you, which we carry out based on your consent or where it is necessary to perform a contract with you.
+Finally, you have the right to request the transfer of your personal data to you or a third party in a structured, commonly used, machine-readable format in certain circumstances.

 For further information on each of these rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals rights under the General Data Protection Regulation.